Railways serves tea in 'Main Bhi Chowkidar' cups, withdraws after backlash

 This issue comes days after the Railways was found in violation of the poll code for issuing tickets with Prime Minister Narendra Modi's pictures on them.
 Later, the railways said that it was an "unintentional and inadvertent mistake".

 "Reports that tea has been served in cups labelled as "main bhi chowkidar" have been investigated.
 This was without any prior approval of IRCTC.
-Explanation has been sought from supervisor/pantry in-charges over dereliction of duty.
+Explanation has been sought from supervisor/pantry in-charges over dereliction of duty."

 "A fine of Rs 1 lakh has been imposed on the service provider.
 A showcause notice has also been served to the service provider for this misconduct," an IRCTC spokesperson told PTI.